Kersoan/Experiment-4---Implementation-of-Kalman-Filter/README.md

-# Ex No. 6 Implementation of Kalman Filter
+# Ex--06--Implementation of Kalman Filter

 ## Aim:
 To Construct a Python Code to implement the Kalman filter to predict the position and velocity of an object.